Mudassir1234/demv/README.md

 `ris/[number_of_features]features/metrics_[DATASET]_[METHOD]_[NUMBER_OF_FEATURES]_[CLASSIFIER].csv`

 A temporary discard_eval.csv file will also be created, but can be removed at any time and will always be overwritten by the subsequent execution.

+### sensitivefeature parameter

+You can also specify the parameter --sensitivefeature if you want to choose a specific sensitive feature to generate metrics for, between those listed in the above table.
+If the dataset allows for it, metrics will be generated considering those specific features as sensitive.
+The number of specified sensitive features must be equal to the number_of_feature parameter.
+For instance:

+`python generatemetrics.py cmc biased 1 --sensitivefeature wife_religion`

+or

+`python generatemetrics.py cmc biased 1 --sensitivefeature wife_religion,wife_work`

+Multiple sensitive features specified this way must be separated by a comma.

+### cm parameter (confusion matrices)

 Another use case can be generating the confusion matrices for a dataset instead of the related metrics.
 In order to do that, just add the option --cm.
 In this case the number of features and method will be ignored, and several confusion matrices will be generated.
 In particular, the command